DLR-RM/BlenderProc/examples/physics_positioning/README.md

 {
   "name": "object.PhysicsPositioning",
   "config": {
-    "simulation_iterations": 100
+    "min_simulation_iterations": 100,
+    "max_simulation_iterations": 500,
+    "simulation_iterations_increase_step": 20
   }
 },
 ```

-* We run now the physics simulation for 100 iterations
+* We run now the physics simulation for at least 100 iterations.
+This number is increased by 20 until all objects have stopped moving or the maximum number of 500 iterations is reached
 * In this way all ACTIVE objects (the spheres) will be influenced by gravity and fall down until they hit the bumpy plane
 * At the end of the simulation the position of all spheres is made fixed again